Theme Presets

 New to Tailwind v4 or design systems?
 We've got you covered with these quick answers.

-Simply use the sidebar to choose your primary and secondary colors, or hit the 'Generate' button for a random professional palette.
+Simply use the sidebar to choose your primary and secondary colors, or hit the 'Generate' button (or press `space` key) to generate a random professional palette.
 Once you're happy with the look in the live preview, click 'Export CSS' to get the code for your Tailwind v4 project.